Local Regulations

 City Requirements

-- Building Codes: Compliance with local building codes to ensure safety and structural integrity.
+- Building Codes: Ensure all properties comply with local building codes regarding structural integrity, safety features, and accessibility.

-- Zoning Laws: Adherence to zoning regulations that dictate property use and modifications.
+- Zoning Laws: Verify that the property adheres to zoning regulations that dictate land use, density, and property type.

 State Requirements